How is Black Hair Different from White Hair - or Other Types, for that Matter?

 Is There Anything Else You Can Do To Help Prevent Breakage & Encourage Healthy Growth?

 Black women particularly struggle with hair growth - but that's not to say there is nothing you can do besides cutting back on your washes and eliminating heat sources to your hair.
+You just need the best hair growth products for black women!

 If you want to do everything you can to keep your hair healthy and prevent or eliminate bald spots, invisible edges, and overall thin hair - you need the Allurium Hair Growth Serum.